 Cognitive behavioral therapy has been adapted to treat those that are dealing with the winter blues.
 Usually, you’ll go to two weekly group sessions for a period of six weeks.
 The goal of this method is to take those dark thoughts that are associated with winter and replace them with happy thoughts.

 Antidepressant medicines are commonly prescribed to SAD patients since studies show seasonal affective disorder is related to problems with serotonin levels.
-Selective serotonin reuptake inhibitors (SSRIs) are made to increase the levels of serotonin in the brain.
+Selective serotonin reuptake inhibitors (SSRIs) increase the levels of serotonin in the brain.
 The serotonin increase helps keep patients in a good mood.

 The downside to this treatment path is that all medications can come along with side effects.
 It’s important to talk to your doctor about what side effects you could experience.
 You may have to try several different medications before finding one that agrees with you.

 Research shows many people with seasonal affective disorder have a vitamin D deficiency.
 With that in mind, taking nutritional vitamin D supplements could possibly help reduce symptoms of SAD.
-This method has been shown to produce mixed results, though.
+This method produces mixed results, though.
 Some studies have found it to be as effective as light therapy while others have found no effect whatsoever.

 You can’t overstate the importance of your mental health.
 If you think you could be one of the millions of people dealing with SAD, see your doctor as soon as possible.

-If you don’t address the issue, you could experience complications like being socially withdrawn, school or work performance impact, substance abuse, other mental health disorders, or even suicidal thoughts.
+You need to address the issue to prevent complications like being socially withdrawn, school or work performance impacts, substance abuse, other mental health disorders, or even suicidal thoughts.
 Just take a deep breath and remember we’ll work together to keep you on the road to Better Health.